francotripi/android-assessment-project/README.md

 ### 3. The Lost State
 ###### *The app comes with a search bar to help users find their favorite movies.
 Unfortunately, there is a bug.
 When we rotate the screen, the app clears the text we just typed.
 Can you provide a solution to prevent this state loss from happening on rotation.*

+The problem here is that the activity is recreated after each rotation by default.
+This can be solved saving the data using **onSaveInstanceState** method.

 **Solution:** https://github.com/francotripi/android-assessment-project/compare/2-the_lost_event...3-the_lost_state?expand=1

 ### 4. Some refreshments
 ###### *We made sure that this app handles networking errors.
 But we didn't implement any mechanism to reload the data, without quitting the app.
 Can you provide a way of refreshing the list of movies?*

+This was solved by adding a floating button in ListActivity which, by touching it, deletes the data stored in the cache and calls the web service to obtain the data again.

 **Solution:** https://github.com/francotripi/android-assessment-project/compare/3-the_lost_state...4-some_refreshments?expand=1